 The Instructional Lead is responsible for teaching Adult Basic Education classes at the Learning Center.
 This position will work as part of the instructional advisory team to provide instruction and instructional case management to adult learners, and to provide training, support and supervision for volunteer instructors and tutors.
 Essential duties and responsibilities include:

-- Teach the M/W evening GED prep Reading and Writing class, creating lesson plans aligned with the CCRS and using instructional methods geared toward the adult learner in a classroom setting
+- Teach the M/W evening GED prep Reading and Writing class, creating lesson plans aligned with the Common Core Standards (CCRS) and using instructional methods geared toward the adult learner in a classroom setting

 - Integrate the teaching of basic digital literacy skills into curriculum